 The art of Pierre Bonnard (1867-1947) conjures up images of intimate bourgeois interiors suffused with high key, sun-drenched colour.
-Permeated, too, by the near-ubiquitous presence of Bonnard’s mistress, muse and – eventually – wife, Marthe de Méligny.
+Another notable feature of Bonnard’s work is the near-ubiquity of his mistress, muse and – eventually – wife, Marthe de Méligny.
 So omnipresent is Marthe in his paintings, in fact, that Julian Barnes called his 1998 essay on the artist ‘Bonnard: Marthe, Marthe, Marthe, Marthe’.

 There is indeed a lot of Marthe in Tate Modern’s new Bonnard show, which, with around 100 works, is the largest in London for twenty years.
 Here she is taking coffee behind a huge expanse of red-checked tablecloth.
 There she is petting their dachshund Ubu Roi (named after Alfred Jarry’s play).
 Above all, she’s endlessly bathing: Marthe suffered from a nervous condition which required frequent washing and, later, courses of hydrotherapy.
 Variously described as ‘a touchy elf’ with ‘a weirdly savage, harsh voice’, she is said to have ‘hopped about on very high heels like some bright-plumaged bird’.
 Marthe died in 1942 but she continued to figure prominently in Bonnard’s paintings right up to his own death five years later.